Music school set for hattrick of city summer concerts

 St Mary’s Music School will lead three events in the city, showcasing the hard work and talent of dozens of children from the school.

-The first event takes place tomorrow (Tuesday) from 7pm at St Mary’s Episcopal Cathedral on Palmerston Place.
+The first event takes place tonight (Tuesday) from 7pm at St Mary’s Episcopal Cathedral on Palmerston Place.

 The Annual Directors’ Recital Prize Finalists’ Concert is one of the highlights of the school’s calendar, and is now in its 25th year.